 However the basic lesson appears robust: constructing MZ relations based on direct method metallicities requires very careful assessment of selection biases when comparing samples.

 To put this in the context of the high-$z$ galaxies, I have also inserted these (filled symbols) with their \oiii{4363}/\hg\ star-forming analogues (open symbols) in the figure.
 The squares show 4590 and its analogues, the diamonds 6355 and its analogues and the triangles 10612 and its sole star-forming analogues.
-For this plot I have used stellar masses from~\citet{tacchellaJWSTNIRCamNIRSpec2022} and the CL01 model to estimate metallicities in order to compare directly to SDSS DR7, however a very similar picture is found using the G16 model.
+For this plot I have used stellar masses from~\citet{tacchellaJWSTNIRCamNIRSpec2023} and the CL01 model to estimate metallicities in order to compare directly to SDSS DR7, however a very similar picture is found using the G16 model.

 Does this mean that this bias will also apply at high redshift?
 This is one of the questions that upcoming JWST surveys with NIRSpec will be able to tell us --- it depends on the spread in metallicity at a given mass.
 If this is very small at high redshift, then a sample defined to have detected \oiii{4363} will provide a good measure of the mean metallicity, but if there is substantial scatter then direct method metallicities might result in a significantly biased MZ relation, including most likely an incorrect slope.